pluskid/Mocha.jl/docs/tutorial/cifar10.rst

    # solver mode: CPU or GPU
    solver_mode: GPU

-First of all, the learning rate is drop by a factor of 10 [3]_.
-Caffe implements this by having three solver configurations with different learning rate for each stage.
+First of all, the learning rate is dropped by a factor of 10 twice [3]_.
+Caffe implements this by having three solver configurations with different learning rates for each stage.
 We could do the same thing for Mocha, but Mocha has a staged learning policy that makes this easier:

 .. code-block:: julia